 For example, if a playlist adopts both an IP restriction and a password, the viewer must satisfy both rules before they are permitted to watch any of the videos in the list:

 - a) they must be connected to the permitted IP address

-- b) they must also submit the correct password
+- b) they must also submit a correct password

-The only exception are playlists that contain a video that has been restricted to a secure platform (e.g. videos secured with SSO).
+The second exception are playlists that contain a video that has been restricted to a secure platform (for example, videos secured with your company's SSO identity provider).
 The secure platform requirement takes precedence over all other access settings.
 In these cases, the viewer only needs to pass the authentication process for the secure platform in order to watch the videos in the playlist.

-When a secure platform has taken precedence over other access settings, you will see this reflected under the Access section on the playlist edit page.
-All other settings will appear with the label "Not Applied".
+You can see both of these exceptions reflected under the Access section on the playlist edit page.
+Any settings not required to access the playlist appear with the label "Not Applied".